 I’ve heard nothing but great things about these popular destinations to spend some time learning about animals!

 The Miniature Farm is essentially a petting farm with a few added bonuses.
 They offer camps for kids and even held their first fall festival this year.
 They sell pumpkins at an affordable price in the fall as well.
-However, the big story here is that they offer gift certificates for sleigh rides, which make a great holiday gift!
-See their Facebook page here for more details.
+See their Facebook page for more details.

 The Wild Center is an attraction in the Adirondacks that focuses on animals found in that area.
 There is a museum portion in addition to many outdoor learning experiences.
 This makes a great (long) day trip or an overnight trip for a family.
 Offer to buy tickets for your friends or family!

 If this destination is on any of your family and friends’ bucket lists like it is on mine, a gift card would make an amazing gift!
-In addition to animal exhibits, they also have an aquatic park and a winter village, making a visit almost any time of year possible (they are currently closed and will be until December 26, 2019).
-To read about more of what they offer, look here.
-Also, for information about crossing the international border into Canada, click here.
+In addition to animal exhibits, they also have an aquatic park and a winter village, making a visit almost any time of year possible.
+For information about crossing the international border into Canada, click here.
+For COVID-19 restrictions and information on crossing the Canadian border (and back) visit this site.

 This zoo offers the unique opportunity to drive your car through part of their park and interact with the animals while you do so.
 In addition, they have several other animal exhibits, playgrounds, and an aquapark.
-You can buy gift cards here.
-(Also see information above about traveling to Canada).
+You’ll have to wait to gift tickets to Parc Safari until next year, though.
+They are not opening online ticket sales until March 2022.
+(Also see information above about traveling to Canada and COVID-19 restrictions).

 Other Experience Gifts